Skip to content

 Failed to load picture

-Whenever proc_yield picks a process to run next, soft_tlb_switch makes sure that the process can access its own bytes when invoking a load or store instruction with an address in region [0x80400000, 0x80800000).
-Moreover, recall that you could set a PMP region for [0x80400000, 0x80800000) in P3.
-As a result, if a process is running in the user mode, this process cannot access the memory pages of other processes which, as shown above, have been kept in memory region [0x80800000, 0x81000000).
-This achieves the important goal of memory isolation described at the beginning of this handout.
+Whenever proc_yield picks a process to run next, soft_tlb_switch makes sure that the process can access its own bytes when invoking a load or store instruction with an address in [0x80200000, 0x80400000).
+This combination of soft_tlb_map and soft_tlb_switch for memory translation is called the software TLB mechanism.
+Furthermore, recall that you set a PMP region for [0x80200000, 0x80400000) in P3.
+After adding this PMP region, when a process is running in the user mode, it cannot read or write the memory pages of another process which, as shown above, are kept in memory region [0x80400000, 0x80600000).
+This achieves the purpose of virtual memory stated at the beginning.

 Page table translation

-You have seen an implementation of virtual memory using PMP and software TLB (i.e., the memory copying conducted by soft_tlb_switch).
-However, frequent memory copying is the performance bottleneck of many programs including operating systems.
-To avoid such bottleneck, we introduce page table translation, the CPU support leading to a more efficient implementation of the virtual memory interface (mmu_map and mmu_switch).
+Combining software TLB with PMP gives a simple implementation of virtual memory, but memory copying is the performance bottleneck of many programs including an operating system.
+To avoid such a bottleneck, we introduce page table translation, the CPU support leading to a more efficient implementation of the virtual memory interface (i.e., mmu_map, mmu_switch and mmu_translate).

-Take the time and read Chapter 12.1.11 and 12.3 of the RISC-V Instruction Set Manual.
-These chapters describe a page table translation scheme in RISC-V called Sv32.
-Next, we will only sketch the key concepts of Sv32 and give an example of translation.
+Read Chapters 12.1.11 and 12.3 of the RISC-V Instruction Set Manual.
+They describe a page table translation scheme in RISC-V called Sv32.
+Next, we will only sketch the key concepts of Sv32, and give an example of Sv32 translation.

 Root and leaf page tables